Michigan officials: No voter fraud in Antrim County; 12 additional votes for Trump

-BELLAIRE, Michigan — A hand count of ballots in one tiny northern Michigan county dealt one more blow against claims of widespread voter fraud in the state.
+BELLAIRE, Mich. — A hand count of ballots in one tiny northern Michigan county dealt one more blow against claims of widespread voter fraud in the state.

 Michigan elections officials said they found no fraud during an audit of ballots cast in Antrim County’s presidential election, and that a hand count by volunteer poll workers identified a net gain of 12 votes for President Donald Trump.